Inaara/Inaara/README.md

 ### Hi there 👋

+👩🏻‍💻 My name is Inaara and I'm a student at 42 Paris.

+🌱 Aspiring Software Engineer, who is very passionate about IT and learning new things.

+📫 Email: Inaara1998@mail.ru
 <!--
 **Inaara/Inaara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.